TranPhucVinh/C/Kernel/README.md

 Android use Linux Kernel.
 Windows and Windows Phone use NT kernel.
 OS X and iOS use Darwin kernel.

+Modules which are included in the kernel are installed by the vendor in this directory ``/lib/modules/$(KERNELRELEASE)/kernel/``

+And external modules are installed by the vendor in this directory:	``/lib/modules/$(KERNELRELEASE)/extra/``

 [KBuild](KBuild.md) is the build system used by the Linux kernel.

 For bootloader and the Linux booting process, check [Linux bootloader document](Linux%20bootloader.md)